PaddeCraft/autostartmgr/README.md

 ## How to install

 First, install the package using pipx or pip.
-Then, run `asmgr &` on linux to start it, e.g. by putting it in your bspwmrc of any other file launched on login.
-For windows, put a batch file running `start /b asmgr` in your autostart folder (%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup or shell:startup).
+Then, run `asmgrd &` on linux to start it, e.g. by putting it in your bspwmrc of any other file launched on login.
+For windows, put a batch file running `start /b asmgrd` in your autostart folder (%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup or shell:startup).

 ## asmgrctl